Famartincfm/Terraform-vWAN-LAB/README.md

 ```
 terraform plan -out main.tfplan
 ```
+  * Enter the Resource Group Name where everything will be deployed.

-  * You'll be asked the region to deploy the HQ and Branch resources - you can determine the name of the region you would like to deploy by running the following:
+  * Enter the HQ and Branch resources location - Determine the name of the region with below PS:
   ```
     az account list-locations --query "sort_by([?not_null(metadata.geographyGroup)].{Geo:metadata.geographyGroup, Name:name}, &Geo)" -o table
   ```
-  * Define home public IP to be allowed on the NSGs (giving the VM's Public IPs only access to the defined IP)
+  * Define how many IPsecs you want - This will deploy the remote branches (or not).
+  * Select if you want Azure Firewall, P2S or another Hub in the vWAN.
-  * User & password for the VM access (Keep in mind Password requirements)
+  * User & password for the VM access (Keep in mind Password requirements and if if left blank it won't deploy any VMs)

 Apply the plan which will create the resources on your subscription.
 ```
 terraform apply main.tfplan
 ```
+Your Public IP will automatically be added to the subnets NSG to restrict access.

 Once all resources are created, validate them on Azure Portal.
-Connect with RDP to the public IPs of the VM’s and have fun testing connectivity.
+Connect with RDP to the public IPs of the VM’s and have fun testing connectivity :)

 Note: Windows VM’s need to open the OS firewall to allow ICMP
 ```